goldeneas/vox/README.md

 I am working on this as a fun side project; any suggestions are very welcome!

 ## Current Status
-Development is stalled; I am rewriting parts of the engine in a private repo.\
+Development is stalled; I am rewriting parts of the engine in [this repo](https://github.com/goldeneas/wxpg).\
 The reasoning behing this is that I did not have a good separation between the engine\
 and the game part of this project.\
 Feel free to explore around, though!
 Voxel rendering is quite fast with\